Last updated - April 3, 2018

 The extensions are the reason why WooCommerce is so flexible.
 Unfortunately, extensions are also one of the main causes of slow WooCommerce stores.
 Every extension you activate adds to the overhead of the store’s performance.
 This has led many WooCommerce hosting providers to ban some plugins that are notorious for slowing down WooCommerce stores.

-It is therefore imperative that you disable and remove WooCommerce extensions that are not essential for the success of your store.
+It is therefore imperative that you disable and remove WooCommerce extensions that are not essential to the success of your store.
 Do not fall into the trap of leaving extensions deactivated because you might need to use them later.
 If an extension is important, keep it activated.
 If not, uninstall that extension.
 You can always reinstall the extension if the need arises later on.

 Use Images Instead of Share Buttons